5 Best Hammock Tents For Summer Camping

 Hammock tent camping is a great way to try something new and travel light on long hikes.
 While they may not be as warm and spacious as a tent, they are portable, fun, and keep you off the cold hard ground.

-Make sure that you pack properly and equip yourself with the very best insulating sleeping pads, under quilts, and hammock straps to ensure a safe, warm night in the trees.
+Pack properly and equip yourself with the best insulating sleeping pads, under quilts, and hammock straps to ensure a safe, warm night in the trees.